Location coordinates. Geographic coordinates, latitude and longitude, how to determine geographic coordinates from a topographic map

 Instructions

 Find out where the river flows.
-All rivers flow into the seas or oceans.
+All rivers flow into seas or oceans.
 The junction of the river and the sea is called the mouth.

-What is the tundra?
+What is tundra?

 Flora and fauna

-The northernmost point of Africa
+Northernmost point of Africa

 Other names

-Another name common in those days was the name "Ras Engela", which, by analogy with the modern name, was often abbreviated to the version of "Engel": in fact, such a name can be translated into modern Russian as "Cape Engela".
-Researchers suggest that this African cape could have received the name in honor of the German traveler Franz Engel, who was quite famous in his time, who made several significant geographical discoveries at the turn of the 19th-20th centuries, although his activities were more connected with South America than with Africa ...
+Another name common in those days was the name “Ras Engela”, which, by analogy with the modern name, was often shortened to the version “Engel”: in fact, such a name can be translated into modern Russian as “Cape Engel”.
+Researchers suggest that this African cape could have received its name in honor of the once quite famous German traveler Franz Engel, who accomplished several significant geographical discoveries at the turn of the 19th-20th centuries, although his activities were more related to South America than with Africa.

 Rice.
 1. Elements of the degree network